By LUXE City Guides; images by Calvin Sit

 It wasn’t always like that.
 Hong Kong was once a land covered in thick broadleaf rainforest; there were tigers and deer.
 Things began to change when several waves of settlers from northern China established themselves and forest was gradually cleared away for farmland and fuel.
 By the mid-19th century, the only original forest left was in the feng shui woods maintained by villagers for good luck.

 Today, a visit to the Kadoorie Farm is a window into Hong Kong’s natural universe.
-As you make your way up to the farm's highest point, 548 metres above sea level, you'll encounter beautifully maintained gardens, experimental agriculture and a woodland filled with native species.
+As you make your way up to Kwun Yam Shan, the farm's highest point at 548 metres above sea level, you'll encounter beautifully maintained gardens, experimental agriculture and woodland filled with native species.
 You can meander along the 12 easy nature trails and take advantage of guided tours that take place twice every weekday — once in the morning and once in the afternoon.
-Or you can make your own way along one of four suggested walking routes that take between one and three hours to complete.
+Or you can make your own way along one of the suggested walking routes that take between one and three hours to complete.

 The Little Fish Loop follows a tranquil stream that was historically used by villagers to reach a holy spot on top of the mountain.
-The Woodland Loop passes through a monkey habitat before reaching a spectacular waterfall.
 The Never Never Loop begins in an orchid sanctuary before meandering through a forest named after Peter Pan's Neverland because it has such a magical feel.
 The Sky Loop is the farm's highest trail, with sweeping views over the New Territories and a visit to an experimental tree-planting site.

 Not far from the Kadoorie Farm is another one of Hong Kong’s natural wonders: the Tai Po Kau Nature Reserve, Hong Kong’s oldest secondary forest.
 Hiking enthusiast Martin Williams, who manages the Hong Kong Outdoors guide to the city's backcountry, was surprised by the diversity of birds in Tai Po Kau when he first visited.